K\"ahler metrics and toric Lagrangian fibrations: Principal Hamiltonian -spaces a.k.a. Lagrangian fibrations

 It follows also from the previous discussion that any two Lagrangian fibrations inducing the same integral affine structure $\Lambda$ are locally equivalent.

 Moreover, if we fix integral affine coordinates $(U,x^i)$ over which there exists a Lagrangian section $s:U\to S$ of $\mu$, we obtain an equivalence (cf.~Remark \eqref{rm:local:sympl:torus:bundle})

 This local form only depends on the choice of an integral affine chart and a Lagrangian section.
-This is sometimes referred to as the Arnold-Liouville Theorem, and the coordinates $(x^i,\theta_i)$ are called action-angle coordinates. \end{remark}
+This is sometimes referred to as the Arnold-Liouville Theorem, and the coordinates $(x^i,\theta_i)$ are called action-angle coordinates (see, e.g., \cite{Evans22,SV18}). \end{remark}